0ctobat/v2apidoc/source/includes/models/_invoices.md

 ### Returns
 After creating a draft invoice and adding invoice items, you have to confirm it before sending it to the customer.
 At least one item must have attached to the invoice.
 Returns the full invoice object if the update succeeded.
-Returns an error if update parameters are invalid
+Returns an error if update parameters are invalid.